-This running group was organized by NYC Social, which is a really cool company that organizes sports teams in NYC for people to make new friends, have fun, and get some exercise.
+This running group was organized by NYC Social, which organized sports teams in NYC for people to make new friends, have fun, and get some exercise.
 It’s no longer operational unfortunately!

 What is the Spartan Race Citi Field?